 For good station reception, the antenna power supply must be turned ON to view local television stations.
-Turning the antenna power supply ON sends 12-volt DC through the cable to the TV roof antenna.
-The voltage energizes the transistors in the antenna head amplifier.
-The TV signal then comes down the cable to the outlets.

-Turn the antenna power supply OFF to view cable television or to use a VCR or DVD.
-The ON/OFF switch is located on the wall plate for the antenna connection.
+Turning the antenna power supply ON sends 12-volt DC through the cable to the TV roof antenna turning the antenna amplifier ON.
+Turn the antenna power supply OFF to view cable television or to use DVD.
+The ON/OFF switch is located on the wall plate to the right of the antenna connections.
+An LED will light to indicate antenna power is ON.